 Minister of State at the Ministry of Agriculture

-Apart from the cabinet ministers in Ghana serving the different departments, the president also appointed ministers of Ghana for the different regions of the country.
-These are the heads of different regions in the country.
+Apart from the cabinet ministers, the president also appoints ministers of Ghana for the different regions of the country.
+They include:

 The head of the Ashanti region is Simon Osei-Mensah, and his deputy is Elizabeth Agyeman.